oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 the ES512 signature algorithm would require a disclosure hash function with at least 256-bit collision resistance, such as SHA-512.

-Note that inclusion in the "Named Information Hash Algorithm" registry [@IANA.Hash.Algorithms] alone does not indicate a hash algorithm's suitability for use in SD-JWT (it contains several heavily truncated digests, such as `sha-256-32` and `sha-256-64`, which are unfit for security applications).
+Inclusion in the "Named Information Hash Algorithm" registry [@IANA.Hash.Algorithms] alone does not indicate a hash algorithm's suitability for use in SD-JWT (it contains several heavily truncated digests, such as `sha-256-32` and `sha-256-64`, which are unfit for security applications).